Never Ending (Elvis Presley song)

-"Never Ending" is a song first recorded by Elvis Presley and released as a single in 1964.
+"Never Ending" is a song originally recorded by Elvis Presley and released as a single in 1964.

 Background

 Elvis Presley recorded it in May 1963 and first released it in July 1964 on the RCA 45rpm single 47-8400 with "Such a Night" on the other side.
-In 1967 the song was included as a bonus track on Presley's soundtrack LP Double Trouble.
+In 1967, the song was included as a bonus track on Presley's soundtrack LP Double Trouble.

 Writing and recording

-The song was written by Buddy Kaye and Phil Springer.
-It was published by Elvis Presley's company Gladys Music, Inc.
+The song was written by Buddy Kaye and Philip Springer.
+It was published by Elvis Presley's company, Gladys Music, Inc.

 Presley recorded it on May 26, 1963, during the May 26–27 studio sessions for RCA at RCA's Studio B in Nashville, Tennessee.